 Have a look at our Top 30 eating disorders member-recommended books here.

 Every recovery journey is different.
 Evidence shows that eating disorders can last an average of 2 to 8 years and beyond.
 Early diagnosis and action are key to a shorter recovery time!

-EDFA helps support siblings by offering online sibling support groups in a safe environment and sibling resource packages for members.
+EDFA helps support siblings by offering monthly online sibling support groups in a safe environment.
 Watching a sibling disappear due to an eating disorder can leave children feeling helpless, scared, angry, guilty, lonely and sad.
 Siblings may develop behavioural issues, withdrawal, anxiety, depression and long-term mental health issues.
 Validating how difficult things are for siblings, checking in on them and having one-on-one time just for them can help them manage the tough times.
 Giving siblings resources can show them they are not alone and their feelings matter.
 Counselling or therapy can be helpful to give siblings the skills to cope.

 Caring for a loved one with an eating disorder can be an exhausting, overwhelming, isolating, devastating, frightening and frustrating journey.

 EDFA provides eating disorder help….online support for parents and carers for the long haul through its strive carer support groups, which operate in every state and territory and, during COVID, are being delivered monthly via Zoom, led by trained volunteer facilitators with lived experience. strive stands for Support, Teach, Reassure, Inform, Validate and Empower.